Kitware/CMake/Help/manual/cmake-file-api.7.rst

       command.
 Each entry is an unsigned integer 0-based index of another entry in the main ``directories`` array.

+    ``projectIndex``
+      An unsigned integer 0-based index into the main ``projects`` array indicating the build system project to which the this directory belongs.

     ``targetIndexes``
       Optional member that is present when the directory itself has targets, excluding those belonging to subdirectories.
+The value is a JSON array of entries corresponding to the targets.
+Each entry is an unsigned integer 0-based index into the main ``targets`` array.

+  ``projects``
+    A JSON array of entries corresponding to the top-level project and sub-projects defined in the build system.
+Each (sub-)project corresponds to a source directory whose ``CMakeLists.txt`` file calls the :command:`project` command with a project name different from its parent directory.
+The first entry corresponds to the top-level project.

+    Each entry is a JSON object containing members:

+    ``name``
+      A string specifying the name given to the :command:`project` command.

+    ``parentIndex``
+      Optional member that is present when the project is not top-level.
+      The value is an unsigned integer 0-based index of another entry in the main ``projects`` array that corresponds to the parent project that added this project as a sub-project.

+    ``childIndexes``
+      Optional member that is present when the project has sub-projects.
+      The value is a JSON array of entries corresponding to the sub-projects.
+      Each entry is an unsigned integer 0-based index of another entry in the main ``projects`` array.

+    ``directoryIndexes``
+      A JSON array of entries corresponding to build system directories that are part of the project.
+The first entry corresponds to the top-level directory of the project.
+Each entry is an unsigned integer 0-based index into the main ``directories`` array.

+    ``targetIndexes``
+      Optional member that is present when the project itself has targets, excluding those belonging to sub-projects.
 The value is a JSON array of entries corresponding to the targets.
 Each entry is an unsigned integer 0-based index into the main ``targets`` array.